NavidGoalpure/house-painting/README.md

 <ClientsSection
-  title="Trusted by Industry Leaders" subTitle="Experience the reliability chosen by industry giants."
+  title="Trusted by Industry Leaders" subTitle="Experience the reliability chosen by industry leaders."
 />
 ```